CorvetteCole/PixelWatchFace/README.md

 A minimalistic and open-source watchface for WearOS

 # Roadmap
-## First Update (Refactor time woooo!)
-- Create standard interface for settings on both devices, allowing new features to be implemented easily
-- Move all constants to constants
-- Move all strings to a strings xml to allow for translation
-- Make the permissions dialog keep showing if the user doesn't accept and weather is still enabled
-- Add battery percent
-- Add setting to allow user to toggle outlined text in ambient mode
-- Make code more modular and independent
 ## Second Update
 - Full rehaul of mobile app so settings are easy to navigate
 - Dynamic stroke width based on ambient lighting